 Atopic dermatitis (AD) is the most common inflammatory skin disease, with a lifetime prevalence of 20%.
-Of the people affected by AD, 80% experienced disease onset prior to the age of six.
-The global atopic dermatitis atlas (GADA) was launched in 2022 to address the growing burden of atopic dermatitis (AD), the impact on patients and their families, and geographical gaps.
+Of the people affected by AD, 80% experienced disease onset prior to the age of six.1 The global atopic dermatitis atlas (GADA) was launched in 2022 to address the growing burden of atopic dermatitis (AD), the impact on patients and their families, and geographical gaps.
 A recent global report as part of the GADA has revealed that AD affects up to 20% of children and 10% of adults aged between 20 and 25.
 According to the report, the prevalence of AD is highest in early childhood (1-4 years old), and it decreases until late adulthood when it increases again (above 65 years of age).
 AD is primarily treated by primary cair physicians, pediatricians, allergologists, and pediatric dermatologists and by dermatologists and general physicians to a lesser extent.2

-The journals impact factor (IF) reflects the annual citation of an average paper in a journal in the previous two years and thus, the importance of a journal and its relevance to its readers.3 Moreover, a correlation was found between the height of journals IF and valid published research findings, meaning that studies that are published in the highest impact factor journals of a certain field will be the closest to reliable medical data regarding the published topic.4 Furthermore, the higher the total citation of an article, the higher the impact of a certain research on the field.5 Nevertheless, papers published in low IF journals may receive more citations than the IF of their journal.6 refined pediatric category to the pediatric literature to the above-mentioned categories.
+The journals impact factor (IF) reflects the annual citation of an average paper in a journal in the previous two years and thus, the importance of a journal and its relevance to its readers.3 Moreover, a correlation was found between the height of journals IF and valid published research findings, meaning that studies that are published in the highest impact factor journals of a certain field will be the closest to reliable medical data regarding the published topic.4 Furthermore, the higher the total citation of an article, the higher the impact of a certain research on the field.5 Nevertheless, papers published in low IF journals may receive more citations than the IF of their journal.6 Thus, in order to investigate the pediatric representation in AD literature we aimed to analyze the 100 most cited articles on AD in the top five journals of the general medical field, dermatology, and pediatrics, according to IF.
+Additionally, we compared the 100 most cited articles in the non-refined pediatric category to the pediatric literature to the above-mentioned categories.
 To the best of our knowledge, to this date, no comparative bibliometric analysis has been conducted to examine the representation of AD amongst the fields mentioned above.